awsdocs/aws-powershell-user-guide/doc_source/saml-pst.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/powershell/latest/userguide/images/powershell_ADFSauth_using_vsd.png)

-1. The federated user authenticates against AD FS\.
+1. The client on federated user's computer authenticates against AD FS\.

-1. If authentication is successful, the user is sent a SAML assertion\.
+1. If authentication succeeds, AD FS sends the user a SAML assertion\.

-1. The SAML assertion is sent to the AWS Security Token Service \(STS\) in the form of a SAML request\.
+1. The user's client sends the SAML assertion to the AWS Security Token Service \(STS\) as part of a SAML federation request\.

-1. If the SAML request is valid, STS returns a SAML response that contains the user's AWS temporary credentials\.
+1. STS returns a SAML response that contains AWS temporary credentials for a role the user can assume\.

-1. The AWS temporary credentials can be used to work with AWS service APIs by using tools including the Tools for PowerShell\.
+1. The user accesses AWS service APIs by including those temporary credentials in request made by Tools for PowerShell\.

 ## How SAML Support Works in the Tools for PowerShell<a name="saml-pst-overview"></a>